nuuuwan/news_lk3_data/README.md

 *2024-01-23 13:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/96655/buddhist-monk-killed-in-shooting-inside-temple) · `en`

-A Buddhist monk has been shot dead inside a temple in the Malwathuhiripitiya area of Gampaha.
+A Buddhist monk has been shot dead inside a temple in the Malwathuhiripitiya area of Gampaha this morning (Jan 23).

 Police stated that the shooting has been carried out using a T-56 assault rifle.

+Four unidentified individuals who had arrived in a car, had carried out the shooting and fled the scene afterwards, the police said.

+The 45-year-old Buddhist monk, Ven.
+Kalapaluwawe Dhammarathana Thero, who sustained critical injuries in the incident, had been rushed to the Gampaha Hospital.
+However, the monk had succumbed to injuries this afternoon while receiving treatment at the hospital, according to police.

 ◼️